exitus1/Video-Scripts/node.md

 Right click the drive and click eject.

-Plug your SD card into your Pi, plug in the power, plug in your ethernet cable (if need), and boot up your pi.
+Plug your SD card into your Pi, plug in the power, plug in your ethernet cable (if needed), and boot up your pi.

 If you are doing this process directly connecting your pi to a monitor, you should see the pi boot up and you’ll be presented with the homescreen.